sfenton3/poe-disenchant-tool/README.md

 - **Dust Value**:
   - Weapons/armors use ilvl 84, q20 values
+    - Except quivers (cannot have quality) - they use ilvl 84, q0 values
   - Accessories use calculation if it's worth using catalysts, based on current market price
     - If yes, use ilvl 84, q20 values - catalyst suggestion is shown in the UI
     - If no, use ilvl 84, q0 values